Last Updated on

-As we get closer to opening our dive shop in less than a month, we will be writing various blog posts on different topics that may be of interest to both novice and experienced divers.
-For our first post, I would like to discuss the topic of buoyancy.
+Welcome to the Sea Gypsy Divers Blog!
+For our first blog post, I would like to discuss the topic of buoyancy.
 I will first explain why good buoyancy control is the most important skill you can master as a scuba diver.
 Then, I will review basic scuba diving theory as it relates to buoyancy.
 Finally, I will give you some of my key tips that I use in training to help divers better control their buoyancy.

 The theory sections are long and detailed, so that inexperienced divers can be reminded about concepts they may have forgotten or never properly learned.
 If you are a more experienced diver and would like to skip the theory to go straight to the tips, please click here.
 For any questions, comments, or critiques, feel free to submit a comment on this post.
 I will respond as soon as possible.